faustind/reading-hermit/README.md

 ```

+As any good researcher, the authors show the possible improvement on their
+current implentation and present some possible considerations for
-The authors aren't totally satisfied with their work.
-For example on the
+furture work.
+For example on the  introduced structural induction principle
-introduce structural induction principle they say
+they say

 > This form of structural induction is somewhat limited in that it only allows
 > the induction hypothesis to be applied to a variable one constructor deep.
 We